Scotts Weed and Feed Instructions: When, How and Spreader Settings (2026)

 Weed and feed products are designed primarily for broadleaf weeds with flat leaves, like dandelions, clover, and plantain.
 If most of your problem is grassy weeds such as crabgrass or sedges like nutsedge, this type of product will not provide good control.
 In that case, use a separate crabgrass or sedge-specific herbicide instead.

 Weed and feed is not recommended for newly seeded or immature lawns, because the herbicide can injure tender grass plants.
-Wait until the grass is well established before using these products, and avoid overseeding for at least 4 weeks after application.
+For Weed & Feed 3 and Weed & Feed 5, Scotts says to wait until new grass has been mowed at least 4 times, and to wait at least a month after an application before seeding or sodding.
 Some specific formulas may require even longer, so checking the product label is important.